Thousands of experts around the world are working hard to make poverty history, and improve the lives of millions of people. It’s not an easy job.

 Quality of Life rights (or ‘economic and social rights’) include the rights to food, health, education, housing, and work.
 HRMI gives two scores, measuring against two different benchmarks.

-When measured against the ‘Global best’ benchmark, comparing Niger to the best performance of any country in the world, Niger’s score is 33.0%, indicating that it has a very long way to go to meet current ‘Global best’ standards for ensuring all people have adequate food, education, healthcare, housing and work.
+When measured against the ‘Global best’ benchmark, comparing Niger to the best performing countries in the world, Niger’s score is 34.8%, indicating that it has a very long way to go to meet current ‘Global best’ standards for ensuring all people have adequate food, education, healthcare, housing and work.

 #10: HRMI can also produce sub-national scores if the data are available